Anna-Assistant/Anna/docs/HowItWorks.md

 * _Hey, 25 minus 5_ - Anna will shows the result of 25 - 5

 You can also have a small conversation will Anna.
-Try asking Anna how she's doing, or hold old she is.
+Try asking Anna how she's doing, or how old she is.
+Feel unmotivated?
+Ask Anna for a motivation quote or a joke.

 Click [here](https://www.youtube.com/watch?v=17bVrAZMgEY) to watch Anna in action.